Study In Serbia

 In the field of medical science (the studies of medicine, dentistry and veterinary medicine) studies are organized through integrated studies that last 6 years and must carry a minimum of 360 ECTS.
 Also, integrated pharmacy studies with 300 ECTS have been introduced.

 In addition, the second cycle of academic studies includes specialist academic studies with the minimum duration of one year with 60 ECTS if a student has achieved a total of 300 ECTS in previous studies.

-- Basic applied studies, which last three years and have 180 ECTS, and
+• Bachelor applied studies, which last three years and have 180 ECTS,

-- Specialized applied studies, which carry 60 ECTS and last one year.
+• Specialist applied studies, which carry 60 ECTS and last one year, and

-All higher education institutions must be accredited in order to obtain the working license issued by the Ministry of Education, Science and Technological Development.
+All higher education institutions must be accredited in order to obtain a license issued by the Ministry of Education, Science and Technological Development.
 Private higher education institutions (not founded by the state) have the same status as public ones.